cameronwp/hurtlingthrough.space/src/pages/posts/20190817-lessons-learned-from-a-year-of-being-a-lone-developer/index.md

 ✔️ **Python Django backend**

-I love golang.
-It's a joy to read and write.
-It has fantastic APIs, superb documentation, and an unmatched toolchain.
-And its performance is bar none.
-I've used it in a number of projects in the past and always enjoyed the experience.
-But!
-It was the wrong language for this project.
-In exchange for performance, it suffers from verbosity and it forces you to think about low-level details.
-For a large team with high performance metrics, golang offers a lot.
-But that's not me here.
+This is the most important boring decision I made.
+While most frontend technologies are hot-swappable or interchangable to some extent, backend technologies are much more tightly integrated with your application's data.

 I needed a backend stack that would support my ability to focus on high level business goals without worrying about low-level minutia.
 Two stacks came to mind - Ruby on Rails and Python Django.
-Rails is great, but I _love_ Python.
+Rails is fantastic, but I _love_ Python.
 I considered Flask too, but the Django admin offers incomparable functionality out of the box.
 It's a huge win for both my workflows and my team's data administration needs.
-Overall Django is a mature, popular framework with a nice plugin ecosystem to boot.
+Overall Django is a mature, popular framework with an easy plugin ecosystem to boot.

+✔️ **PostgreSQL Database**

+I considered PostgreSQL and MySQL.
+Both options are equally boring - they're each mature, proven databases and you can't go wrong with either one.
+Django works well with both, but there are some neat built-in extensions to Django's ORM that take advantage of PostgreSQL-only features.
+I'm also familiar with PostgreSQL, having used it across every company and project I've worked on.
+PostgreSQL was the most boring decision I could make here.

 ✔️ **React frontend**

 Django has an HTML template system built in, but...
 I'm not a huge fan.
 I've gotten used to a componentized frontend workflow.
 I know React well and I love its dev tools.
 The biggest concern with a frontend framework, though, is the staying power.
 Frontend devs have seen too many "new hotness" frameworks come and go over the years, so I wanted to make sure that 10 years from now whoever is maintaining the platform won't hate me for my choices now.
 Odds are, they will so 🤷‍♀️.
 React has a large ecosystem and appears to have lasting popularity, so I feel about as confident as I can that it's the right choice.

+For what it's worth, I also went with Redux.
+It appears to be a boring choice, though the addition of [React hooks](https://reactjs.org/docs/hooks-intro.html) has led me to rely on it less and less.

 ✔️ **NextJS Site Generator**

-You can't write React without Webpack, and Webpack is black magic.
-The less time wasted dealing with inane JSON configurations, the better.
-A few React site generators let you trade control over transpilation and project structure in exchange for streamlined development.
-The two I considered were GatsbyJS and NextJS.
-I had used Gatsby in the past (_Hurtling through Space_ was built with it!), but I was impressed with the simplicity of the NextJS demo and the size of its userbase.
+You can't write React without Webpack, and I stand by the statement that Webpack is black magic.
+The less time wasted finagling arcane ~rituals~ JSON configurations, the better.
+React site generators let you trade control over transpilation and project structure in exchange for streamlined development.
+This is the boring choice for me - let someone else worry about how all my JSX gets compiled to HTML!

+The two generators I considered were [GatsbyJS](https://nextjs.org/) and [NextJS](https://nextjs.org/).
+I had used Gatsby in the past (_Hurtling through Space_ was [built with it](/posts/20171204-building-a-blog/)!), but I was impressed with the simplicity of the NextJS demo and the size of its [userbase](https://nextjs.org/showcase).
 After a quick test I was sold.

 (Bonus points: NextJS now supports deploying to AWS Lambda, even with dynamic routing!
-I haven't tried it yet but it's in the backlog.)
+I'd argue this makes my stack even more boring because it kills my responsibility in managing frontend servers.
+I haven't tried this yet but it's in the backlog.)

 ✔️ **Docker**

-Remember, I only need to support a few dozen active users.
-Even if there are performance issues, modern horizontal microservices design patterns means that most performance issues can be solved by throwing more servers at the problem.
-Container technology massively simplifies deployment and there never really was a question of whether or not I'd be Dockerizing this project.
+Container technology massively simplifies deployment and scaling and there never really was a question of whether or not I'd be containerizing this project.

-✔️ **Kubernetes**

-This one actually goes beyond this single project.

-## Work in the Open

-Especially if you're working by yourself, make sure your customers can play with your work early and often.
-Push to staging daily and ensure that all of your customers have access.
-Get as much feedback as possible.
-No surprises!